backupbrew/switchbrew/NS Services.md

 ## GetTitleInfo1

-Returns 0x10-byte entries using the specified titleID.
-Usually only returns 1 entry.
+Returns 0x10-byte entries using the specified titleID starting at the specified u32 entryindex.
 Can only return game titles.
+The second entry if any is the update-title usually.
+When the input entryindex is \>= totalentries, this will return 0 with out\_entrycount=0.

 Entry
 structure: